wjohn007/Berry-ExtSensor/README.md

 # Berry-ExtSensor

-A Berry example application for including sensors of remote tasmota controllers.
+A Berry example application for including sensors of remote Tasmota controllers.

 ## Motivation